percona/pmm-doc/docs/details/commands/pmm-admin.md

     : Limit query length in QAN.
 Allowed values:
         - -1: No limit.
         -  0: Default value.
 The default value is 2048 chars.
-        - >0: Query will be truncated after 2048 chars.
+        - >0: Query will be truncated after <NUMBER> chars.

 ##### Advanced Options